cdm-spring-2020/activities/github-pages.md

 1. Navigate to your repository and click "create new file"
 2. In the "name your file" box, type "index.html"
-3. In the "edit new file" field below the title, paste the following base markup with your "about me" paragraph
+3. In the "edit new file" field below the title, paste the following base markup.
+(We'll fill in the "about me" paragraph in our next class.)

 ```html
   <!DOCTYPE html>